UKHO/docs/quality-assurance/test-strategy.md

 ![Test Pyramid](images/the_test_pyramid.png)

-The test pyramid indicates where the test effort should be focused in order to provide the better return and a faster feedback loop for failures and defects.
+The test pyramid indicates where the test effort should be focused in order to provide a better return and a faster feedback loop for failures and defects.
 Tests should be added at the correct level of the test pyramid – lower is better.
+The Functional Testing will be focused on the solutions functionality and business logic validation process.

 ### Performance